 ‘Do severe health warnings on e-cigarettes stop smokers from vaping?’

 In November 2019, The Independent reported that the “severity of health warnings on e-cigarette packaging may deter smokers from switching to vaping”.

-Their story summarised a new paper published in the journal Addictive Behaviours suggesting EU health warnings may reduce the effectiveness of vaping as a harm reduction measure.
+Their story summarised a new paper published in the journal Addictive Behaviours suggesting EU health warnings about vaping health risks may reduce its effectiveness as a harm reduction measure.
 “Using reduced risk messaging was more successful in encouraging tobacco smokers to switch to vapes, without enticing non-smokers to start”, the article stated.

 How was the research conducted?

 The Centre for Addictive Behaviours Research conducted the original study, in which 2,495 UK residents participated (1283 smokers; 1212 non-smokers).
 Participants were asked to rate the electronic vapour product (EVP) before and after viewing different health warnings online between December 2018 and January 2019.